IntervalMedia/Sigger/README.md

-# Sigger
+# Sigger(ios)

-Sigger is a CLI based static signature generator and resolver for ELF, PE and MachOs.
+Sigger is a CLI based static signature generator and resolver optimised for MachO running on a jailbroken device in Terminal or via ssh

 ## Features